joaodrmacas/IntelligentAmbients/README.md

 # Smart Bedroom:
-*Enhancing Sleep Hygiene with Ambient Intelligence*
+*Enhancing Sleep Hygiene with the help of Ambient Intelligence*

 ## Description
 The proposed solution addresses one of the main roots of poor sleep: *inadequate sleep hygiene* –